-- 1.5 cups water
+- 1 1/2 cups water

-- 1 tsp salt
+- 1 teaspoon salt

-- 3 tablespoons oil for cooking
+- 3 tablespoons oil, for cooking

-You can also make these using the ready-make “Korean Pancake Batter” (Buchimgae) from the Korean of Asian grocery store.
-You just add ¾ cup water to every 1 cup of dry mix and add whichever vegetables you wish.
+You can also make pa jun using the ready-made Korean pancake batter (buchimgae) from a Korean or Asian grocery store.
+You just add 3/4 cup water to every 1 cup of dry mix and any vegetables you wish.